Jim Kaese is a best-selling author, accomplished corporate entrepreneur, and former nationally-ranked and sponsored triathlete.

 Erin is a former finance and business development executive who spent 10 years in sales and trading for a large commercial bank before relocating to San Diego in 2002.
 Her first years in America's Finest City were devoted to leading the business development efforts for an early stage energy solution provider.
 Involved in nearly all aspects of this young company's business, she quickly caught the entrepreneur bug and struck out on her own to co-create with her husband Athletic Minded Traveler LLC, a media company committed to helping others achieve a healthy lifestyle.
 In addition to serving as AMT's Managing Editor, Erin contributes articles and content to various magazines, websites, and e-newsletters on strategies to improve one's health--both financial and physical.

 Erin is no stranger to travel and fitness.
 Having spent three years commuting back and forth from Chicago to Detroit, she confronted the perils of staying healthy while on the road on a weekly basis.
 If only she had this resource then!
 If there has been one constant in Erin's life it is her passion for exercise.
-The former soccer player ran her first marathon in 1995 (Chicago) looking to "fill up her time" after completing her MBA at Northwestern's Kellogg Graduate School of Management.
+The former soccer player ran her first marathon decades ago (Chicago) looking to "fill up her time" after completing her MBA at Northwestern's Kellogg Graduate School of Management.
 In her rookie attempt, she qualified for Boston and ran in the 100th anniversary race.
 After switching her focus from marathoning, she earned a personal trainer certification from the American Council on Exercise to help others pursue their fitness goals.
-Highest on Erin's current fitness scorecard is Bikram Yoga--hatha yoga practiced in a very hot and humid room.
+Highest on Erin's current fitness scorecard is Hot Yoga--hatha yoga practiced in a very hot and humid room.

 Erin is best known by her friends and family as an amazing cook with a talent for transforming typically sinful dishes into healthy fare that actually tastes good.
 She'll only reveal the ingredients and nutritional benefits after you say you love it.
+She has also led a book club for 15+ years called the "no flake, low maintenance book club."

 Paul Huddle is co-author of Starting Out Triathlon and Start to Finish--Ironman Training.
 One of the sport's most respected authorities, he co-hosts "The Competitors"--a weekly radio program on San Diego's Mighty 1090AM (home of the Padres), writes a monthly "Dear Coach" column for Triathlete Magazine and consults to Ironman North America for the design, set-up and operation of Ironman events.